-With the introduction of Assetto Corsa Competizione into the sim racing world and months of testing completed, we’re proud to announce our Monday Night GT3 Series 3!
+With the introduction of Assetto Corsa Competizione into the sim racing world and months of testing completed, we’re proud to announce our next Monday Night Series!

 Assetto Corsa Competizione

 With a challenging multi-class season behind us and another Esports season under our belts, the ACC chapter is being reworked from the inside out to help best foster new drivers to realize a successful career in sim racing with Champion Motorsports and beyond.
 Thank you to everyone who’s taken part this past season, and to those new to the chapter, welcome!

 Our 6th season here is ready, designed to give the administration as many headaches as possible as we refactor our series.
 New formats, reworked ratings and opportunities to enter the world of Esports, and plenty more to offer down the line means plenty of testing for our new systems!

 You can register for the Monday Night series here: https://forms.gle/A4ubFcWUtGFa3gVi7

 Discord is required for those wishing to race with us; before every event, we hold a pre-race discussion with key details specific to the event.
 You can join us here at https://discord.gg/4ckmjPX

 If you have any questions you can feel free to ask a question in the ACC League channel on our discord.
 Drivers of any skill level are welcome; whether you’re new to sim racing or a seasoned veteran, there’s great racing to be had here!

 All cars will be allowed in their respective class.